Recovery Guarantees for Distributed-OMP: PROOFS

-where $F$ and $\Mcy$ are defined in Eqs. \eqref{eq:F} and \eqref{eq:Mc1_K} respectively, and $\cal{M}$ is a subset of the machines contacted by the fusion center of size $\left| \cal{M}\right| =\Mcy \left(d,K,\mumax,r \right)$.
-As we show below, for this threshold both \eqref{eq:sig_above} and \eqref{eq:noise_below} hold with high probability.
-Note that $\rho^{(m)}$ and $\tc$ are not assumed to be known to the center and are only used in the proof.
+where $r$, $\rho^{(m)}$ and $F$ are defined in Eqs. \eqref{eq:r_def}, \eqref{eq:rho}, and \eqref{eq:F} respectively.
+Note that $\rho^{(1)},\dots,\rho^{(M)}$ and $\tc$, which all depend also on the subset $s$, are not assumed to be known to the center and are only used in the proof.

-The following Lemma \ref{lem:tc_bound} lower bounds the threshold $\tc$, which will be useful in our proofs.
-Its proof follows directly from the definition of $\F$ in Eq. \eqref{eq:F} and appears in Section \ref{app:cher}. \begin{lemma} The threshold $\tc$ defined in Eq. \eqref{eq:tc} satisfies
+The following Lemma \ref{lem:tc_bound} provides a lower bound for the threshold $\tc$, which will be useful in our proofs.
+Its proof follows directly from the definition of $\F$ in Eq. \eqref{eq:F} and appears in Section \ref{app:cher}. \begin{lemma} Under the max-MIP condition \eqref{eq:max_mip_cond}, for any fixed $s\subset \S$, the threshold $\tc=\tc(s)$ defined in Eq. \eqref{eq:tc} satisfies

 \end{lemma}